-• New element-wise operators: .+, .-, ., ./, .^.

-- A third argument AssertionLevel to built-in function assert(...) in order that warnings can optionally be defined. - New annotations section 18.1 Vendor-Specific Annotations: In this section it is precisely defined how vendor-specific annotations should be marked.
+- New element-wise operators: .+, .-, .\, ./, .^. - A third argument AssertionLevel to built-in function assert(...) in order that warnings can optionally be defined. - New annotations section 18.1 Vendor-Specific Annotations: In this section it is precisely defined how vendor-specific annotations should be marked.
 Any tool shall save files with all standard annotations (defined in chapter 18) and all vendor-specific annotations intact.
-The advantage is that a typo in non-vendor annotations can now be detected and marked as an error, whereas in previous versions this had to be ignored. - New annotation in section 18.2 Annotations for Documentation: preferredView = info, diagram or text - New annotations section 18.3 Annotations for Code Generation: Evaluate, HideResult, Inline, LateInline, smoothOrder - New annotation section 18.4.1 Annotations for Simulation Experiments: StartTime, StopTime, Tolerance to define important parameters of an experiment setup. - New annotations for graphical annotations in section 18.6: New attribute Smooth = enumeration(None, Bezier) for graphical objects and connection lines (Bezier defines a Bezier spline).
+The advantage is that a typo in non-vendor annotations can now be detected and marked as an error, whereas in previous versions this had to be ignored. - New annotation in section 18.2 Annotations for Documentation: preferredView = info, diagram or text - New annotations in section 12.8 Function Inlining and Event Generation, section 12.7 Derivatives and Inverses of Functions, and section 18.3 Annotations for Symbolic Processing: Evaluate, HideResult, Inline, LateInline, smoothOrder - New annotation annotation 18.2: StartTime, StopTime, Tolerance to define important parameters of an experiment setup. - New annotations for graphical annotations in section 18.6: New attribute Smooth = enumeration(None, Bezier) for graphical objects and connection lines (Bezier defines a Bezier spline).
 New attribute visible in record Placement allows making a graphical annotation invisible (e.g. after inheritance).
 New attributes startAngle, endAngle in record ellipse to define part of an ellipse.
 New layer specific annotations IconMap and DiagramMap for extends.
 New attribute horizontalAlignment to the Text record to define the horizontal alignment of text. - New annotations for schematic animation and interactive user input in section 18.6: DynamicSelect to modify annotation literals by the actual values of variables.
-OnMouseDownSetBoolean, OnMouseUpSetBoolean, OnMouseMoveXSetReal, OnMouseMoveYSetReal, OnMouseDownEditReal, OnMouseDownEditString to interactively set the variable of a class during simulation.
+OnMouseDownSetBoolean, OnMouseUpSetBoolean, OnMouseMoveXSetReal, OnMouseMoveYSetReal, , OnMouseDownEditReal, OnMouseDownEditString to interactively set the variable of a class during simulation.